Community Development Block Grant & HOME Investment Partnership Programs

 How to Apply for CDBG and HOME Funds

 CDBG and HOME funds are available as grants or loans to incorporated nonprofit, for-profit, or public organizations serving Irvine residents.
 CDBG and HOME funds are not available to individuals.
 Applicants must have the financial management and programmatic expertise to successfully develop, design, implement, and monitor the proposed program or project.
 This expertise can be demonstrated through previous experience in successfully developing similar programs or projects, either by the organization or key staff within the organization.
 Applicants must also be in good standing with and able to meet all federal, State of California, and City of Irvine requirements for participation in the CDBG and/or HOME program.

 The City’s funding priorities are described in the Strategic Plan component of the Consolidated Plan, which can be found in Exhibit XIII, page XIII-1.

 Applications are solicited annually from local organizations to provide services for youth, seniors, special needs, homeless, or other qualified low and moderate-income Irvine residents.
 Applications are also solicited annually for affordable housing or other eligible capital project proposals.
-The application cycle opens in December and applications are due in January for each program year that commences the following July.
+The application cycle opens in December. for each program year that commences the following July.